LeePleased/StackPropagation-SLU/README.md

 ## How to Run it

 The script **train.py** acts as a main function to the project.
-For reproducing the results reported in our paper, We recommand you the following hyper-parameter setting for ATIS dataset:
+For reproducing the results reported in our paper, We suggest you the following hyper-parameter setting for ATIS dataset:

         python trian.py -wed 256 -ehd 256 -aod 128